 Sort of subverted in the episode "Urgo", where Dom DeLuise ad-libbed a lot of his lines and unintentionally made it difficult for Christopher Judge not to break his character's stoicism.
 As a result, he has fewer scenes than usual in this episode.

 Subverted in another scene, where Carter surprises O'Neill by humming to herself.
 Amanda Tapping had originally wanted to surprise her costar by humming the MacGyver theme.
 Unfortunately, no one on set could remember what it was.
 Instead, she hums the SG-1 theme tune.

-In the Red Dwarf episode "D.N.A.", Lister is handed a photo of Kryten's genitals and reacts accordingly.
-During rehearsal, the photo was always something mundane, but when they actually shot the scene, Craig was given a photo of a guy's crotch without warning.
+In the Red Dwarf Series 4 episode "D.N.A.", Lister is handed a photo of Kryten's genitals and reacts accordingly.
+During rehearsal, the photo was always something mundane, but when they actually shot the scene, Craig Charles was given a photo of a guy's crotch without warning.
 Or something, the story varies.

-Another scene has the cast pushed against a metal grate with freezing cold water pouring over them; their screams at this point were genuine.
+Series 7 episode "Duct Soup" has a scene where the cast pushed against a metal grate with freezing cold water pouring over them; the water really was ice cold and their screams of shock were genuine.

 According to Patrick J. Adams (Mike), in Suits there's an element of this for scenes where Meghan Markle's character, Rachel, is jealous of Mike's other love interests.
 He used to talk up the actresses playing them to Markle between scenes in order to make her jealousy more real.

 In I'm Alan Partridge, every character looks genuinely shocked when they see the contents of Alan's drawer, suggesting this trope.